Road to Justice

 13. In the same show, the Parisian duo shared that their biggest influences are pop music and love songs.
 Annie recalled their DJ set in Ibiza where, following Zane Lowe’s set, Justice played Donna Summer’s Dim all the lights.
 “It completely changed the mood,” said Annie.
 “You’re fearless about playing exactly what you want.”

 14. If In love with you is a sweet surrender, Love S.O.S (undoubtedly influenced by the former) is pure helplessness.
 Here, Louverjon lends his vocals as well, and, as with the Alan Braxe track, the lyrics are economical.
-It begins with a sound I haven’t heard from Justice before: a siren’s — which stays wailing for a good two-and-a-half minutes and then quiets as Louverjon whispers, “L-O-V-E S.O.S. love” repetitively, as if fighting through the flatline; and the siren returns along with a richer musical texture.
+It begins with a siren, which stays wailing for a good two-and-a-half minutes and then quiets as Louverjon whispers, “L-O-V-E S.O.S. love” repetitively, as if fighting through the flatline; and the siren returns along with a richer musical texture.
 I have never had quite a physical response to music — and music alone (not the memory it exhumes or within a social context like parties) — until this song.

 15. My assumption is, since English is not their native language, they’re more thoughtful about using it.
 Lyrics can be incomprehensible, outright weird and annoying, and I’ve stopped taking them seriously.
 I’ve always enjoyed Justice’s vocals-less numbers, but when they decide that someone will sing in a track, the voice is always part of a harmonious whole.
 And the words, they are simple enough to be meaningful in a way that mantras are; as in: “Use imagination as a destination” (Pleasure), “Music and lines, rhythm and melodies / so many nights, so many memories” (Stop), and “When you know you’ve arrived and it’s time / don’t shoot low, aim it high” (Randy).